-We highly recommend to use courier service instead of post mail to ensure your samples arrive in good condition.
+We highly recommend to use a courier service instead of post mail, to make sure that your samples arrive soon and in good condition.

-The standard response time is 3 weeks.
-This time is approximate and depends on the analysis queue in the laboratory at the time of the order.
-Polymer Char will inform the customer at the time of the order in case the response time is expected to be longer.
+Our standard analysis turnaround is 3 weeks.
+This time is approximate and it depends on the analysis queue in our laboratory at the time of the order.
+We will inform you in case the response time is expected to be longer.